devicehive/devicehive-cpp/README.md

 [DataArt]: http://dataart.com "DataArt"

 This is C++ framework for [DeviceHive].
-For more information please see corresponding documentation.
+For more information please see [full documentation](http://devicehive.github.io/devicehive-cpp).

 About DeviceHive